 We invite you to submit abstracts for talks and posters pertaining to all aspects of geosciences.
 Abstracts will be categorised following the indications given by the authors in the abstract submission form.
 The conveners of each session will organise oral and/or poster presentations depending on the number of submissions and their relevance.
 Abstracts will be available as PDF documents from the SGM homepage free of charge.
 There will be no printed version of the abstract volume distributed at the meeting.
 Please note that abstract submission does not replace the registration for the meeting.
 Each participant must register for the meeting.

 For questions related to abstract submission, please contact Pierre Dèzes (see contact)

-The abstract submission deadline was 31 August 2018.
+The abstract submission deadline is 31 August 2018.

 Abstracts should preferably be submitted in English.
 They can however also be submitted in one of the four swiss national languages.

 Your abstract should not exceed 2 pages in the format of the model abstract including optional figures, captions and references.
 Please download the abstract model and make use of the pre-defined styles included in the model and consider the following points when writing your abstract:

 Please capitalise Names only.

 Please list authors by order of contribution/input to the abstract with “Full_first_name_author1 Surname_author1”, “Full_first_name_author2 Surname_author2”, etc… (= Emma Bovary, Anna Karenina, Albert Einstein, etc…)

 And for each author please indicate: Institution, Address and e-mail address of lead author).